stringbean/scala-sbt.org/src/paradox/developing-sbt/coding-guidelines.md

 #### Avoid functions and tuples in the signature, if Java interoperability is needed

 Instead of functions and tuples, turn them into a trait.
 This applies where interoperability is a concern, like implementing incremental compilation.

 ### Style matters

 #### Use scalariform

-sbt-houserules comes with scalariform for formatting source code consistently.
+@extref:[sbt-houserules](module:sbt-houserules) comes with scalariform for formatting source code consistently.

 #### Avoid procedure syntax